MicrosoftDocs/cpp-docs/docs/data/oledb/traversing-a-simple-rowset.md

 }
 ```

-The user record, `CArtists`, looks like the following:
+The user record, `CArtists`, looks like this example:

 ```cpp
 class CArtists